Managing Your Money

 Please note that the University is not responsible for, nor does it have any control over linked third party content.

 Students coming to the UK for a course of six months or more are entitled to receive full healthcare provided by the National Health Service (NHS) on the same basis as other UK residents, from the day of their arrival in the UK.
 You should be aware that charges are made under the NHS for medicines, eye care and dental treatment.

 You are strongly advised to insure your personal belongings against theft, loss and damage.
 Many companies specialise in low-cost insurance for students.
 Endsleigh Insurance Company, recommended by the National Union of Students (NUS), has a policy designed for international students studying in the UK.
 We strongly advise you to shop around for the most competitive quote.
 You will be able to obtain further information from the Students’ Union Advice Centre.

-Council tax is a property-based tax set by local authorities (councils) in England, Scotland and Wales to help pay for services that they provide, such as libraries, the police and the fire brigade.
+Council tax is a property-based tax set by local authorities (councils) in England, Scotland and Wales to help pay for services that they provide, such as the police, the fire brigade and rubbish collection.
 If you live in university halls or a house occupied solely by full-time students, you will be exempt from paying council tax whilst you are enrolled.

 If you live in a shared house, a separate tenancy agreement (contract) would normally mean your room is classified as a separately occupied place.
 If you have a television in your room, you will need your own TV licence.